SorellaLabs/brontes/book/mev_inspectors/sandwich.md

          }
       }

-      // Now, for each existing entry in possible_victims, we add the current
+      // For each transaction we've inspected, add the current
-      // transaction hash as a potential victim, if it is not the same as
-      // the key (which represents another transaction hash) for (_, v) in possible_victims.iter_mut() {
+      // transaction hash as a potential victim for (_, v) in possible_victims.iter_mut() {
          v.push(root.tx_hash);
       }

+      // Insert the current transaction hash into the possible_victims map
-      possible_victims.insert(root.tx_hash, vec![]);
+      // to be used in the next iteration possible_victims.insert(root.tx_hash, vec![]);
    }